beavelar/Shuffle/README.md

 Uses [SpotifyCharts](https://spotifycharts.com/regional) and [TikTometer](https://tiktometer.com/) for the retrieval of the current top songs.

-The **Shuffle** bot can be setup and deployed onto a stand alone system or onto Heroku if desired.

-The **Shuffle** Bot can be deployed under their free tier of Heroku if desired.

 Use the invitation link to invite the Shuffle bot into your server
   - [Shuffle Bot Invitation Link](https://discord.com/api/oauth2/authorize?client_id=745448751287631996&permissions=268954640&scope=bot)